-Biomarker Testing
+Biomarker Testing: Advancing Precision Medicine in Cancer Care

-Advancing Precision Medicine in Cancer Care
+When used in the treatment of cancer, precision medicine uses information about a person's own genes or proteins to inform diagnosis, prognosis, therapy selection, and to monitor how well therapy is working.

-Precision medicine uses information about a person's own genes or proteins to prevent, diagnose, or treat disease.1 When used in the treatment of cancer, precision medicine incorporates specific information (e.g. genetic alterations, molecular signatures) about a person's cancer to inform diagnosis, prognosis, therapy selection, and to monitor how well therapy is working.
 The knowledge and practice of precision medicine in cancer have been progressing rapidly and advances have led to targeted cancer therapies, which work by interfering with specific cellular processes involved in the growth, spread, and progression of cancer.